I get excited about light, sunsets, sunshine, party lights, twinkles in eyes, smiles and tears.

 I usually start photographing prep around 2.5 hours before the ceremony, depending on travel times to the ceremony venue and stay until the partying has started but before people are too drunk.
 It’s usually around 11-12 hours.

-If your wedding is 2+ hours drive away, I would charge for a cheap hotel/B&B.
+If your wedding is 2+ hours drive away, I will charge for a cheap hotel/B&B.

 I am also a member of The Guild of Photographers and adhere to their professional guidelines.